Sibo926/Sample/assignment-3/README.md

-I was mostly involved in writing jenkins pipeline for java based projects in current company. also attached a sample of my jenkinsfile.
+I was mostly involved in writing jenkins pipeline for java based projects in my current company.
+Attached a sample of my jenkinsfile.

-Also I am not much aware of python, c++ projects. so that the reason i have taken travis.yaml from the source code.